eitje-app/forms/README.md

 for an example look in the form-fields-web GH library.

 It knows which of its children are fields because they have the 'field' prop, just as in the example above.
 If you omit the field prop, the child will not be 'formified'.

+## Nested fields (fieldWrapper)

-To 'formify' nested fields, you have to pass the prop fieldWrapper to the container.
+To 'formify' nested fields, you have to pass the prop fieldWrapper to the container (arbitrary HTML element).
+You can also pass namespace to the fieldWrapper to provide all of its field children with that namespace

 ## Props